dempseyc/gig-cal/README.md

 X minimize data

-_• write recurrence tests for cases
+X write recurrence tests for cases

-• extract links, html, images
+X extract links, html, images

-• apply TZ for date strings
+X apply TZ for date strings

-_• write other tests
+• more robust tests for links and image detection

+• structure logic to skip unnecessary functions based on options

+• create uriencoded maps link for location

+• create add to my calendar link

-• add method to make html ?  ``GigCal.toHTML(GigCal.expand(response, options));``
+• add method to template some html ?  ``GigCal.toHTML(GigCal.expand(response, options));``

 • add options for which properties to return, how to format date strings

-• service for gcal api
+• deploy service for gcal api

 • wordpress plugin version